 It is important to distinguish between bio-based and biodegradable plastics.
 Bio-based plastics are produced from biomass (e.g. corn starch).
 However, the raw material is no indicator of how effectively the plastic will degrade, since biodegradable plastics may be either bio-based or fossil-based.
 Biodegradable plastics are decomposed by natural micro-organisms into water, carbon dioxide and biomass.
 Often, they can only be recycled within a reasonable period in industrial fermentation or composting plants, since only these plants meet the conditions (e.g. temperature) for full decomposition.
 Under real environmental conditions, biodegradable plastics decompose over time into microplastics, which are very slow to decompose into their chemical components.
 In addition, additives are introduced into oxo-degradable plastics which decompose when heated or exposed to sunlight into microplastic particles which, however, virtually do not degrade.

-2.6 Why are short-lived disposable plastic products not simply prohibited?
+2.9 Why are single-use plastic products not simply prohibited?

-The debate on the prohibition of some short-lived disposable plastic products is in full swing both in Switzerland and in other countries.
-The EU announced in 2018 in its Strategy for Plastics in a Circular Economy that short-lived disposable products made of plastic would be markedly reduced or even prohibited, the corresponding directive now has to be implemented within the member states by mid-2021.
-With regard to short-lived disposable plastic products, the FOEN is of the opinion that these products should not be offered on the shelves anymore when ecologically appropriate alternative products exist.
+The debate on the prohibition of some single-use plastic products is in full swing both in Switzerland and in other countries.
+The EU announced in 2018 in its Strategy for Plastics in a Circular Economy that single-use products made of plastic would be markedly reduced or even prohibited, the corresponding directive now has to be implemented within the member states by mid-2021.
+With regard to single-use disposable plastic products, the FOEN is of the opinion that these products should not be offered on the shelves anymore when ecologically appropriate alternative products exist.

 The FOEN promotes the circular economy and seeks to end the “end-of-pipe” mindset.
 To hasten the attainment of closed loops for materials, it is important to address disposal issues when a product is manufactured.
 Design for Recycling and Eco-design are just two key terms here.
 Waste avoidance is another important topic, because the most environmentally friendly waste never arises in the first place.